UCalgary Alumni Board of Directors

 Ian Minnifee is a community-builder, a promoter of diversity, a sports advocate and a wealth strategist with Sagium, a Calgary-based independent financial planning firm.
 Minnifee has worked in the financial services industry since 1997 helping successful families prudently grow, manage and preserve their wealth.
 In 1988, he started his varsity basketball career, eventually becoming team captain while receiving numerous individual conference and national awards.
 After graduating, Minnifee continued his impact by working closely with the University of Calgary to promote the basketball community, becoming a founding member of the Dinosaur Basketball Foundation.
 From 2009 to 2015, he served on the University of Calgary Senate, where he was a prominent ambassador of the Dino Athletics program.
 Among his many contributions to the Senate, he sought to find unique ways to highlight the accomplishments of Dinos athletes and coaches to the Senate.
 Minnifee helped create the Senate Service Award for student athlete community volunteerism and co-founded a leadership program that connects the award recipient to a Senate mentor.
 In June 2018, he was awarded the Order of the University of Calgary for his record of exemplary and distinguished service to UCalgary.

 Sue Shaw is a senior IT Leader, an internationally recognized Enterprise Resource Planning (ERP) expert and a user group advocate.
-Her experience ranges from developer to IT director, enabling a unique perspective across the IT landscape, from business processes to integrations and infrastructure.
-Shaw is currently an enterprise applications architect at ATCO, a large Oracle Cloud customer.
+Her experience ranges from developer to IT director, enabling a unique perspective across the IT landscape, from business processes and data quality to integrations and infrastructure.
+Shaw is currently an independent IT consultant, specializing in implementing and operating large enterprise systems.
 She volunteers with the Quest Oracle Community in various capacities, including currently holding the position of vice-president of the Quest ERP Cloud Special Interest Group and she is a co-host of the Quest Leadership Community, Alberta Chapter; she is also a past Quest President.
-Shaw is currently on the Executive Committee Board for the Canadian Regional User Group and chairs the Alumni Affinity Communities Committee.
+Shaw is currently on the Executive Committee Board for the Canadian Regional User Group and chairs the Alumni Affinity Communities Committee